-ArtistFacts is a compendium of facts, figures, and comments gleaned from some of the work that the Research Center has sponsored between 1987 and 2009, including Taking Note: A Study of Composers and New Music Activity (2008), Above Ground – Information on Artists III: Special Focus NYC Aging Artists (2007), Making Changes: Facilitating the Transition of Dancers to Post-Performance Careers (2004), Changing the Beat: A Study of the Worklife of Jazz Musicians (2003), Information on Artists I, II and III (1988, 1997, 2004), the Artists Training and Career Project (1990-1995), and The Artists Speaks Series (1990-1995).
+ArtistFacts is a compendium of facts, figures, and comments gleaned from some of the work that the Research Center has sponsored between 1987 and 2011, including Still Kicking – Aging Performing Artists in NYC and LA Metro Areas: Information on Artists IV (2011), Taking Note: A Study of Composers and New Music Activity (2008), Above Ground – Information on Artists III: Special Focus NYC Aging Artists (2007), Making Changes: Facilitating the Transition of Dancers to Post-Performance Careers (2004), Changing the Beat: A Study of the Worklife of Jazz Musicians (2003), Information on Artists I, II and III (1988, 1997, 2004), the Artists Training and Career Project (1990-1995), and The Artist Speaks Series (1990-1995).
 These facts offer a few highlights of the data from RCAC studies.
 If you would like more information, please see the full reports.

 Artists as Workers